-Do you want to bring your karma into balance ?
-Do you wish to help people or are you inclined to the healing arts ?
-As a spirit, totem, and power animal, the dragon may assist you !
-The dragon teaches you about soul liberation and how to live a good life.
-Explore the blog article of dragon's symbolism to see how this spirit animal may inspire, encourage, and educate you.
+Do you want to rebalance your karma ?
+Do you want to help people or do you have a penchant for the healing arts ?
+As a spirit, totem and power animal, the dragon can help you!
+The dragon not only teaches you soul liberation but also teaches you how to live a good life.
+After this blog post on the dragon symbol, you will understand why this spirit animal can inspire, encourage and educate you.

 THE DRAGON IS A POWERFUL SYMBOL

 The Dragon is the oldest and most powerful of the animal spirit guardians.
-The emperor's authority is tied to the dragon's symbolism in the Far East (who, for a long time in history, has been referred to as the "dreamer" of the land).
-The dragon lords over the elements in this and many other worlds, and it may take whatever shape it wants.
-A Shaman's command of the Elements, the capacity to transform into numerous Animals, and the ability to enter the Dreamtime are all equal to the Dragon's shape-shifting skills (the beginning of knowledge, from which the laws of existence are derived).
+In the Far East, the authority of the emperor is tied to the symbol of the dragon (which for a long time in history has been referred to as the "dreamer" of the earth).
+The dragon is the lord of the elements in this world and in many others.
+He can take any form he wants.
+He also masters the elements like the shamans.
+He also has the ability to transform into many animals and the ability to enter dreamtime are all equal to the dragon's shape-shifting abilities.

 TIGER AND DRAGON SYMBOLISM

 Both the tiger and the dragon are formidable creatures.
 The tiger symbolizes yin (feminine), whereas the dragon symbolizes yang (masculine) .
 Chi energy's primary function is to maintain the delicate balance between these two conflicting and tremendous energies.
-The choice of these two creatures is based on the fact that both a tiger and a dragon play an essential part in Chinese martial arts, representing their competition.
-The dragon is more aggressive, but the tiger is more protective.
+Choice of these two creatures is based on the fact that both a tiger and a dragon play an essential part in Chinese martial arts, representing their competition.

 The white tiger is the celestial defender of the West, whereas the dragon is the celestial guardian of the East (constellation of azure dragons in the East) (constellation of white tigers in the West).
 Traditional foes include dragons and tigers.